The Scholarship System

 When your child is placed on a waitlist, there is no guarantee that they will be able to enroll until the students that were initially accepted make their college decision.
 This is particularly problematic when your child is wait-listed at their first-choice school but is essentially left in the lurch.

-When this happens, some students choose to make double deposits, one at their preferred school and another at a backup, so that, if they don’t have a chance to enroll at their first-choice school, they have somewhere else to go.
+When this happens, some students choose to make double deposits, one at their preferred school and another at the other school as a backup, so that, if they don’t have a chance to enroll at their first-choice school, they have somewhere else to go.

 A Question of Ethics